How to take card payments

 What’s the best way to take card payments as a small business?

-Out of the three methods for taking card payments, the most suitable will depend entirely on the type of business you are running.
+Out of the three methods for taking card payments, the most suitable will depend entirely on the type of business you’re running.

-• Card machines are perfect if you are operating a face-to-face, physical business, in particular hospitality, beauty, or retail.
+• Card machines are perfect if you’re operating a face-to-face, brick and mortar business, in particular hospitality, beauty, or retail.

 • Payment gateways are ideal for online stores.
-There’s no need to purchase a card reader or any physical hardware if you’re an ecommerce business, and this can greatly reduce costs (although you will need to factor in the cost of running a website).
+There’s no need to purchase a card reader or any physical hardware if you’re solely an ecommerce business, and this can really help to reduce costs (although you will need to factor in the cost of running a website).

 • Businesses with little to no face-to-face customer interaction will find taking payments via virtual terminals a solid option – although some card machines do also have this function available.